applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+Who do you usually go shopping with?
+Why?

+- I usually go shopping with my mother. she knows me very well. so, I can buy some clothes more effectively, and efficiently with my mother. and i'm very into that kind of stuff.
+- I usually go shopping alone. well, i love shopping alone, because I can fully concentrate on shopping. and I can look around the shopping malls as much as i want.

 What do you normally buy at convenience stores?

 - I buy various items ranging from snacks to daily necessities that I forget to bring from home or unexpectedly need. sucj as socks.